 There are various methods for deodorizing your carpet.
 We’ve put together eight of our favorites.
 Some are more effective, and others focus on eco-friendly products.
 If one doesn’t work for you, try another.

 If you have pets in your home, there might be a few accidents on the carpet.
 This can result in a sour, pungent odor that is nearly impossible to get out.
 Not to mention, dog and cat urine can ruin a carpet for good (1).

 The best way to get rid of pet odors is by using an enzyme cleaner.
 These are readily available at any home improvement and supply store.
-You can also find a good selection on sites such as Amazon and Home Depot.
+You can also find a good selection on Amazon and Home Depot sites.